Chief: MPD Officer Fatally Shoots Man Holding Handgun At Downtown Apt. Building

 MINNEAPOLIS (WCCO) — Minneapolis police say an officer shot and killed a man holding a handgun while executing a search warrant at a downtown apartment building Wednesday morning.

+While officials have yet to release the man’s name, community leaders say the person killed was Amir Locke, a Black man.
+Relatives posted to social media saying he was licensed to carry a gun.

-Interim Minneapolis Police Chief Amelia Huffman said during a late morning press conference that the department’s SWAT team was assisting the St. Paul Police Department’s homicide unit at the time.
+Interim Minneapolis Police Chief Amelia Huffman said during a late morning press conference that the shooting happened as department’s SWAT team was assisting the St. Paul Police Department’s homicide unit at the time.
 Huffman said it was part of an ongoing murder investigation.

 Huffman said the SWAT team entered the Bolero Flats apartment building at 11th Street and Marquette Avenue just before 7 a.m.
 The officers “loudly and repeatedly” announced their entry into an apartment, Huffman said.